National Houseplant Week: Health benefits of biophilia and plants

 - NHS staff - in recognition of their stressful working conditions.

 - Primary and secondary school staff - who can use the app to help their students build healthy mindfulness habits.

-Headspace no longer offers free access to students themselves, but they can still enjoy a hefty discount when they subscribe through the website.
+Headspace no longer offers free access to students, but they can still get a discount when they subscribe through the website.

 - Well-organised library of meditations - up to 30 minutes each.

 - Animations to explain concepts.

 - Kids section.

 - Content is clearly labelled and simple to navigate.

 - No free content, except for NHS staff and educators.